Frequently Asked Questions

 What is the instructors’ philosophy on Extra Credit?

-Extra credit is not designed as an excuse to avoid doing other things - it is a way for you to compliment the grades you receive for completing the standard course requirements.
-This is why extra credit can raise your grade only one step, but for many, one step is quite worthwhile, and we are more than happy to provide opportunities for people to earn that step.
+Extra credit is not designed as an excuse to avoid doing other things - it is a way for you to complement the grades you receive for completing the standard course requirements.
+This is why extra credit can raise your grade in only one step, but for many, one step is quite worthwhile, and we are more than happy to provide opportunities for people to earn that step.

 How is Extra Credit graded?